| WVEC Legislative UpdateMarch 2, 2001 News Up Front:

 EPA from even designating areas with bad air until the Supreme Court resolved

+the challenges.
 The Supreme Court ruling was an overwhelming rejection of polluter arguments.

 The Courts ruled that EPA acted correctly in ignoring economic impacts to